 These urban buses are not owned or operated by the Metro and therefore will require that you pay a separate cash fare.
 City bus routes in Rio are divided up among many different operating companies.
 Some of the routes are integrated with the Metro in that they connect with a Metro station.
 These integrated city buses can be helpful for getting to a number of attractions that are a bit too far to walk to from the subway.
 They are particularily helpful for tourists who are trying to get to Corcovado and Monument of Christ the Redeemer (Bus #580 from Largo do Machado Metro station to Cosme Velho where you can transfer to the Funicular Railway or Vans that go up to the lookout) or to Sugar Loaf Mountain (Bus #513 from Botafogo Metro Station to Rua Ramon Franco).

 Most visitors to Rio de Janeiro will manage nicely with a combination of the Metro system and the above mentioned bus services.
-If you do plan to venture into other parts of the city on one of the 100s of bus routes that meander throughout the city, you should have exact change on hand for the fares and research your route carefully.
+If you do plan to venture into other parts of the city on one of the 100s of bus routes that meander through the city, you should have exact change on hand for the fares and research your route carefully.
 The city is divided in 5 zones: North, Central, South, and to the west Transcarioca and SantaCruz.
 The majority of tourist attractions and activities are located win the South and Central Zone.
 Some parts of the city are not all that safe, so make sure you are knowledgeable about where you are travelling and avoid taking the buses late at night.
-You can download a PDF list of all of the bus routes here.

 Next Bus Departing Near Me